 Here are the things I got wrong and right in my little n=1 study.

--By eating a high fat, med protein, low sugar diet I won't get morning sickness: RIGHT.
+-By eating a high fat, med protein, low sugar diet I won't get morning sickness: RIGHT x2.
 (But pregnancy was still horrible.)

 -By having my baby at home I will have a peaceful birth: WRONG.
 Birth is horrific (in my opinion).
-Don't matter where you do it.
+It doesn't matter where you do it. *Learned this with Anders

--By having my baby at home, and by studying birth psychology (hynobirthing, reading Baby Catcher), I will have a fast birth: RIGHT (less than 4 hours!)
+-By having my baby at home, and by studying birth psychology (hynobirthing, reading Baby Catcher), I will have a fast birth: RIGHT (3.5 hours for Anders, 6 hours for Henrik)

 -By eating a WAPF diet I will have a baby that does not spit up.
 RIGHT